vlopezvilla/fpga-vhdl-projects/vhdl_basics/sequential_logic/README.md

 - The logic of case statements does not contain priority like if statements
 - Case statements can be described in a **flat MUX structure**
 - Use case statements when priority does not matter; otherwise, use if statements because these are preferred by programmers

+#### For Statements
+- Execute a block of code that can be iterated N times, specified range